Oportun Personal Loan Review

 Frequently asked questions

 Oportun does not have a minimum credit score for its personal loans.
 Still, that doesn’t mean it automatically approves everyone.
-When you apply, Oportun will review other factors like your current level of debt and how much you make per year.
+When you apply, Oportun will review other factors, including your current level of debt and how much you make per month.

 Oportun lets you check rates without hurting your credit in just a few minutes.
 If you want to move forward with your offer, you should get an approval decision within 10 minutes.